spigad/docker-tutorial/docs/dockerfile/copy.md

   return 0;
 }
 ```
-Let's create a new directory, and put this file in there.
+We can create a new directory, and put this file in there.

-Then we will write the Dockerfile.
+Then we will write the Dockerfile and we will use COPY to place the source file into the container

+!!! tip
     On Debian and Ubuntu, the package build-essential will get us a compiler.
     When installing it, don't forget to specify the -y flag, otherwise the build will fail (since the build cannot be interactive).

-Then we will use COPY to place the source file into the container

 ```Dockerfile
 FROM ubuntu